UPDATED: Aug 27, 2020

 Many ATV insurance coverage options include:

-- Collision Insurance – Just in case your ATV collides with large rocks, trees, or other objects; also protects from collision with other ATVs
+- Collision Insurance – Just in case your ATV collides with large rocks, trees, or other objects; also protects from a collision with other ATVs

 - Comprehensive – You’re protected if your ATV is lost, damaged, stolen, catches fire, or any other covered misfortune